 Patients usually have fever, rigors, and critical illness; shock is usually absent.
 DIC Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
 During the process, increased platelet aggregation and coagulation... read more may occur in Fusobacterium sepsis.

-For specific infections (and symptoms) caused by mixed anaerobic organisms, see elsewhere in THE MANUAL and table Disorders Often Caused by Mixed* Anaerobic Organisms Disorders Often Caused by Mixed* Anaerobic Organisms .
+For specific infections (and symptoms) caused by mixed anaerobic organisms, see elsewhere in THE MANUAL and see table .

 Anaerobes are rare in urinary tract infection, septic arthritis, and infective endocarditis.